Tuesday, 17 December 2024

 • Then follows Nitl Gadol on Shevat 2nd.

 So although the first 7 days of Kalenda were originally the last days of Tevet, thanks to the calendar reforms Kalenda could now be any 8 consecutive days between the 18th of December and the 4th of January inclusive.
 For example, one could start counting Kalenda from 18th December or completely ignore the Papal reform and count Kalenda from what had become the Gregorian 28th of December.
-In time however, a middle way emerged to count Kalenda from Dec 25th to Jan 1st (Edom's New Year for Trees) and Nitle Gadol from Jan 2nd to 5th while Tekufat Tevet became associated with Dec 24th.
+In time however, a middle way emerged to count Kalenda (Nitle Katan) from Dec 25th to Jan 1st (Edom's New Year for Trees) and Nitle Gadol from Jan 2nd to 5th while Tekufat Tevet became associated with Dec 24th.

 FASTING VS DEBAUCHERY